javier-iaa/MultiModes/README.md

 - Directory 'results', containing subdirectories corresponding to every analysed light curve.
 Each subdirectory contains:
   - file best_modes.dat with 8 columns containing the values of the most significant frequencies, amplitudes, phases, the corresponding errors, SNR/FAP and the rms
   - res_lc.dat (optional), with the final residual after extracting all the most significant frequencies
-  - Other intermediate residual files if save_data_res parameter is activated
+  - Other intermediate residual files if save_data_res and/or save_freq_list parameter are activated
   - res_ps.dat (optional), with the periodogram of the final residual after extracting all the most significant frequencies.

 Screen output shows the parameters for the peak at maximum amplitude of the Lomb-Scargle periodogram for each iteration.